Soups

 - Serve and drink; eating some of the pork is also fine.

 The pot material matters here: phyllanthus contains significant acidity and should not be cooked in aluminium pots or reactive metal cookware, as the acid can interact with the metal.
 A traditional clay pot (wa bao), a ceramic or glass-lined pot, or a stainless-steel pot with a ceramic insert all work well.
 The soup is mildly tart and very drinkable once simmered.
-Fresh phyllanthus is available at Chinese or Asian herbal produce shops and online; if you cannot find the fresh form, dried phyllanthus is available at Chinese herb shops — use about 2–3 liang of the dried form.
+Fresh phyllanthus is available at Chinese or Asian herbal produce shops and online; if you cannot find the fresh form, dried phyllanthus is available at Chinese herb shops — use about 75–112 g of the dried form.